alex-w-hunt/CTF_Writeups/Hack The Box/Cascade.md

 cascadeLegacyPwd: clk0bjVldmE=
 ```

-This value at firce glance looks base64 encoded, so I decoded it and it produces the string, `rY4n5eva`.
+This value at first glance looks base64 encoded, so I decoded it and it produces the string, `rY4n5eva`.
 ```
 └──╼ $echo 'clk0bjVldmE=' | base64 -d
 rY4n5eva